Observations from the UW Huskies’ 12th practice of the spring

 Here are some other observations from UW’s 12th practice of the spring.

-Injury update
+Injury updates

-UW redshirt freshman outside linebacker Sav’ell Smalls returned to practice on Monday, though he did not participate in scrimmage drills.
+Washington redshirt freshman outside linebacker Sav’ell Smalls returned to practice Monday, though he did not participate in scrimmage drills.
 That’s still an improvement for the 6-3, 255-pounder and former five-star recruit, who did not participate in any of the previous four practices.

 Right tackle Victor Curne, safeties Asa Turner and Alex Cook, and tight end Mason West all continue to watch practice from the sideline.
-Redshirt freshman running back Jay’Veon Sunday also sat out on Monday, and he did so with a walking boot on his left foot.
-Sophomore inside linebacker Alphonzo Tuputala was not in attendance, as has been the case for the last several practices.
+Redshirt freshman running back Jay’Veon Sunday also sat out Monday, and he did so with a walking boot on his left foot.
+Sophomore inside linebacker Alphonzo Tuputala was not in attendance, as has been the case for the past several practices.

 In Curne’s place, junior Matteo Mele continues to take the starting reps at right tackle.
-With Smalls sitting out the scrimmage drills, UW’s starting outside linebackers on Monday were senior Ryan Bowman and sophomore Bralen Trice (with Jeremiah Martin and Cooper McDonald working in behind them).
+With Smalls sitting out the scrimmage drills, UW’s starting outside linebackers Monday were senior Ryan Bowman and Trice (with Jeremiah Martin and Cooper McDonald working in behind them).
 Early enrollee running back Caleb Berry also appeared to be limited and did not participate in contact drills.

 Extra points

-- Besides the interception of Huard, Trice — a 6-4, 255-pound sophomore — also chased down O’Brien for a sack near the end of Monday’s practice.
+- Besides the interception of Huard, Trice — a 6-4, 255-pound sophomore — also chased down O’Brien for a sack near the end of practice Monday.
 His fellow starting outside linebacker, Bowman, added a sack of O’Brien as well.

 - In the wake of junior outside linebacker Zion Tupuola-Fetui’s torn Achilles tendon, UW has started to give some of its inside linebackers reps rushing off the edge — particularly on passing downs.
 That was the case for junior Edefuan Ulofoshio on Monday.
 When Ulofoshio slid outside, the Huskies’ starting inside linebackers were Jackson Sirmon and Daniel Heimuli.

-- As UW’s secondary shuffle stretches into its fourth week, the starting safeties on Monday were juniors Dominique Hampton and Cameron Williams.
+- As UW’s secondary shuffle stretches into its fourth week, the starting safeties Monday were juniors Dominique Hampton and Cameron Williams.

 - Junior cornerback Kyler Gordon — who has had an excellent spring and appears primed for a breakout season — bolted around the edge to claim an impressive tackle for loss on McGrew.